-Inventory and Valuation of Inventories and Physical Verification of Our audit procedures included the following; Inventories:-
+Inventory and Valuation of Inventories and Physical Verification Our audit procedures included the following;

-The carrying value of inventory as at 31st March 2023 is ₹ 1039.06 Lakhs.
-The inventory is valued at the lower of cost and net realizable value except raw material and packing which is stated at cost.
+The carrying value of inventory as at March 31 2025 is ₹1,312.97 Lakhs.
+The inventory is valued at the lower of cost and net realizable value.

-We considered the value of inventory as a key audit matter given the • relative size of its balance in the financial statements and significant judgment involved in the consideration of factors in determination of selling prices such as fluctuation of raw materials prices in the market and in determination of net realizable value.
-(Refer Note No. 8 to the Standalone Financial Statement)
+We considered the value of inventory as a key audit matter given the relative size of its balance in the financial statements and significant judgment involved in the consideration of factors in determination of selling prices such as fluctuation of raw materials prices in the market and in determination of net realizable value.
+(Refer Note 8 to the Financial Statement)